-The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following:
+The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following formats:

 - (1) review of an aims page with brief proposed methods and research team members

 - (2) grant review before submission (simulated mock NIH review)

 The Research Studio program was developed by Vanderbilt University, and has been implemented at various institutions across the country.
-For our GP IDeA-CTR, we have adapted and enhanced the program to bring together a team of multidisciplinary scientists to help investigators with one of the three needs identified above.
+The GP IDeA-CTR has adapted and enhanced the program to bring together a team of multidisciplinary scientists to help investigators with one of the three needs identified above.
 In general, our goals are intended to enhance research quality, improve funding success, foster networking, and facilitate development of multi-disciplinary teams.

 If you would like to participate in a studio, we will help assemble a multidisciplinary team (approximately 4-6 experts) and set up one, 60 minute session.
 Depending on your request (aims page review, mock review or brainstorming) you will be asked to provide written information for review (see below).
 Please note that we can set up remote meetings through video conferencing, if necessary.